‘Dukono erupts every second’: Local guides warn of risks on volcano hike

 "It passes through residents’ homes and plantations, so there are areas with no guards.
 And they (tourists) often go up through this unguarded route.
 The location is probably about 10km to 15km from the guarded route."

-M Ichsan also said there are two hiking routes to the summit of Mount Dukono - via Ruko Village and Mamuya Village.
+M Ichsan said the two access routes were via Ruko Village and Mamuya Village.

 According to his fellow guides, the victims were tourists who apparently took the Mamuya route.